ampinzonv/biobash/README.developer.md

 9) Release: the official release will be created and liberated by the main developer according to the advances or needs of the project (updates, patches etc.)

-10) Last but not least, routines should work on any UNIX machine (yes, including OSX).
+10) Last but not least, routines should work on any UNIX based machine (yes, including OSX).
-If not, if impossible, please ask for help.
+If not, if impossible, please ask for help o please make it clear for the final user somehow.

 NOTE:
 Some useful resources to stablish a set of coding rules can be found here: